Spam Filtering FAQ

 Why am I receiving more spam than usual that is not getting blocked?
 Why did I receive a message that is obviously spam?

 Fighting spam is an "arms race" type of struggle, where sometimes the spammers figure out how to get a message or series of messages through.
 When this happens vendors of anti-spam software, such as the spam filter, soon make adjustments to the tests they use to block the spam.
 Yes, getting some of these spam messages is frustrating or even upsetting or revolting.
 However, no spam filter is 100%.
-Blocked messages may run about 2.5 million per week, substantially stopping nearly all spam that we get.
+Blocked messages are running about 2.5 million per week, substantially stopping nearly all spam that we receive.
 However, some individual spam messages or spam campaigns may get through.

 I am getting hundreds of "Delivery Failure" bounce-back messages!
 What can I do about it?